pulumi/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

 ~> **NOTE:** It's recommended that you set the disk label to a format matching `diskN`, where `N` is the number of the disk, starting from disk number 0.
 This will ensure that your configuration is compatible when importing a virtual machine.
-For more information, see the section on [importing](#importing).

 ~> **NOTE:** Do not choose a label that starts with `orphaned_disk_` (example:
-`orphaned_disk_0`), as this prefix is reserved for disks that Terraform does not recognize, such as disks that are attached externally.
-Terraform will issue an error if you try to label a disk with this prefix.
+`orphaned_disk_0`), as this prefix is reserved for disks that this provider does not recognize, such as disks that are attached externally.
+The provider will issue an error if you try to label a disk with this prefix.

 * `name` - (Optional) An alias for both `label` and `path`, the latter when